scarpent/chesser/readme.md

 - an extra study feature for studying level 1 openings or level 1 & 2, etc

 ## if shared publicly...

-- data migration for courses 1, 2
-- create bulk import with examples from https://en.wikibooks.org/wiki/Chess_Opening_Theory/1._d4/1...d5/2._c4/2...e6/3._Nf3 can have 10-30 examples with text and demonstrating various features (fenseq, blockquote, source, etc, can demonstrate the source json field to credit wikibooks!) - use separate json and license file
-- make sure to use nh3 for sanitizing html!
-- might mention that cookies/local storage are either essential or non-PII?
-  ~ potentially: Privacy Notice: Chesser uses essential cookies for login and session protection.
-It also stores non-identifiable progress data locally in the browser for review sessions.
-No personal data is shared or tracked.

-- credit/attributions
-  ~ python/django
-  ~ chessground and other chess libraries
-  ~ alpine
-  ~ emoji/images/fonts/etc
-  ~ wikibooks openings

 ## lichess analysis FEN links